JensRantil/jensrantil.github.io/content/posts/downsides-of-batch-apis.md

 +++
 date = 2023-05-03T12:50:41+02:00
-title = "The Downsides of batch APIs" description = "Many small API calls are usually better than one large one." tags = ["architecture", "api", "simplicity"]
+title = "The downsides of batch APIs" description = "Many small API calls are usually better than one large one." tags = ["architecture", "api", "simplicity"]
 +++